onsi/ginkgo/index.md

 There are a set of [completions](https://github.com/onsi/ginkgo-sublime-completions) available for [Sublime Text](http://www.sublimetext.com/) (just use [Package Control](https://sublime.wbond.net/) to install `Ginkgo Completions`) and for [VSCode](https://code.visualstudio.com/) (use the extensions installer and install vscode-ginkgo).

+IDE authors can set the `GINKGO_EDITOR_INTEGRATION` environment variable to any non-empty value to enable coverage to be displayed for focused specs.
+By default, Ginkgo will fail with a non-zero exit code if specs are focused to ensure they do not pass in CI.

 ---

 ## Structuring Your Specs